Jesswhit54/AvailableMentalHealthResources/README.md

 * In this case there is a ratio of 'total population' divided by 10,000 to access the relationship between providers and youth populations.

-* Manhattan is dropped as an outlier, as it does not reflect the average we are seeking to access in this project.
+* Manhattan is dropped as an outlier, as it does not reflect the average in this project.

 ### *Displaying-Data.py*